Press coverage. We need to earn more press coverage! But how?

 Lastly, webinars are a more personable form of content marketing because it gives you time to speak to a group of individuals versus just having them read your content.

-Our clients who take advantage of webinars are typically the ones who produce high-value content with the feedback they receive from PR polling.
+Our clients who take advantage of webinars are typically the ones who produce high-value content with the feedback they receive from PR market research.

 The webinar is just another channel to share this information through conversation and encourage sign-ups.

-Our PR polling firm worked with loanDepot to conduct a national study with homeowners.
+Our PR market research firm worked with loanDepot to conduct a national study with homeowners.
 The company is the second-largest non-bank provider of direct-to-consumer loans in the United States.

 Several objectives were laid out for the PR polling survey including stress levels when buying or selling a home, drivers of stress, and emotions or feelings surrounding the home experience.